Dedicated to Helping Others as a City Commissioner, Community Advocate, Attorney, and Mother

 I fell in love with San Francisco over 30 years ago while putting myself through Stanford University and Hastings Law School.
 My husband and I raised our children here, and for two decades I’ve been a strong advocate for our neighborhoods.

-Now, I’m running for the San Francisco Board of Supervisors in District 2.
 From helping our community rebuild the Marina Library and Moscone Playground to serving as a Recreation and Park Commissioner, I’ve made it my mission to make this special place even better for children and families as we grow and thrive.

 As an attorney and advocate for women and children, I have provided pro-bono legal aid and helped young vulnerable moms, newborns, and kids in some of the toughest circumstances.
 Serving with Florence Crittenton Services, I have helped provide young women with an education, a job, and family planning.
 I know, as a mother and from helping other women, how important it is to invest our time and energy in children and our community.